-Luca Váradi is a Marie Sklodowska-Curie research fellow and recurrent visiting professor in the Nationalism Studies Program at Central European University.
+Luca Váradi is a former Marie Sklodowska-Curie research fellow and Assistant Professor in the Nationalism Studies Program at Central European University.
 Her research focuses on ethnic prejudices and especially on the formation of prejudice in adolescence.

 Luca Váradi obtained her PhD in sociology at the Humboldt University in Berlin and afterwards served as a research fellow at Humboldt University and the University of Hamburg.
 She wrote her dissertation about the attitudes of Hungarian teenagers towards the Roma minority that was based on a survey of 1000 students.
 Her book, ‘Youths Trapped in Prejudice’ was published in 2014 at Springer.